The Ride (Nelly Furtado album): Composition

 The Ride has been described as a rock-influenced pop and indie pop album that incorporates elements of R&B ("Pipe Dreams"), synth-rock ("Sticks and Stones") and piano ballads ("Carnival Games", "Phoenix").

 Promotion

-Furtado promoted the album by doing many interviews and performances with BBC Breakfast, Loose Women, Q, Larry King Now, Forbes, GQ, Refinery29, Billboard, Paper, Idolator, Maclean’s, and Late Night with Seth Meyers.
+Furtado promoted the album by doing many interviews and performances with BBC Breakfast, Loose Women, Q, Larry King Now, Forbes, GQ, Refinery29, Billboard, Paper, Idolator, Maclean’s, The Today Show, and Late Night with Seth Meyers.

 Singles

 "Pipe Dreams" was released as the first single on 15 November 2016.
 When asked if the song was the first single from the album, Furtado said that she would not be releasing any singles from the album and that she would instead release songs that she wants to share, "which is all twelve", but the song was released to airplay.
 Furtado released "Cold Hard Truth", along with the pre-order of the album, on 27 January 2017.

 "Sticks & Stones" was remixed by Metro with newly recorded vocals by Furtado in May 2018.
 It reached number one on the Billboard Dance Club Songs chart.